digital-ai/howto/workflows/README.md

 3. Click on Configure button on the top left.
 4. Under Git Repository, click on the New Repository link.
 5. Create a new connection by specifying the details of the Forked Repository.
-6. Specify the branch as master and specify the Repository path as 'applicationWorkflows' and save.
+6. Specify the branch as master and specify the Repository path as 'workflows' and save.
 ![configure](images/gitops-versioning.png)
 7. Under the connection Screen, create a connection for the target deploy server under the name Deploy Server1
 8. Back in the Version Control screen, select the latest version displayed and click 'Apply this version'.